VEGGIE MEMBERSHIP – 2017 SEASON

 COST AND BAG SIZE

-You can arrange your payments in the form of a series of post dated checks.
+You can arrange your payments in a series of post dated checks.
 Payment options are explained on the membership application that appears below.
 Some members opt to pay the total membership fee at the beginning of the season.
 This helps cover our labour costs early in the season before our crops are plentiful enough for distribution in the Veggie Coop.
-In order to keep our bookkeeping straight forward, we prefer cheques and e-transfers to cash.
+We prefer cheques and e-transfers to cash because both provide duplicate records of payment.

-Smaller bag deliveries will return to Mondays with Week 1 being on either June 20th or 27th.
-Larger bags will continue to be delivered on Wednesdays. (the first delivery will be either on June 22 or June 29th).
+Smaller bag deliveries will be on Mondays with Week 1 being on either June 19th or 26th.
+Larger bags will be delivered on Wednesdays. (the first delivery will be either on June 21 or June 28th).
 On delivery days, bags can be picked up between 6 and 6:30 p.m. in the Science Building Parking Lot at MUN or anytime after 5:50 PM at the farm on Churchill Road in Portugal Cove.
-Pick ups at the farm can also occur a day or two later than the delivery day.
+Pick ups at the farm can also occur a day or two later than the delivery day because the bags are kept in our walk in cooler.
 Arrangements around holidays, swap box, and pick-up are the same as last year and are reviewed for new members.

 Perhaps you are a returning member and have an income loss since last year.
 This has happened to other families.
 We have spaces for a limited number of people to help at the farm, to reduce fees or to actually barter a full fee.
 Whether you are a returning member or a new member and unable to afford the full fee this year, please get in touch.
 We may be able to partially subsidize the costs.